Maksym-Marko/Olena/readme.txt

 4. Navigate to Appearance > Customize in your admin panel and customize to your taste.

 == Changelog ==

+= 2.2.0 =
+* Improved animated sections.
+Removed Section animated (vertical) and  Section animated (horizontal).
+Now the two features are contained by the Animated Section custom block.

 = 2.1.1 =
 * Fixed page-full-width template.